klorenz/atom-xikij/README.md

 1. open CHANGELOG.md
 2. type your project folder
 3. go one line below and indented you type `$ git log --oneline` hit `ctrl-enter`

+TODO

+- if changed indentation of marked block of running command, future indentation of command must be correct.